Advertiser disclosure

 • 10X miles on hotels and rental cars booked through Capital One Travel.

-This means you’ll get at least a 2% return (when miles are redeemed for travel) on all your business spending, and much more on travel booked via Capital One’s portal.
-For example, a $5,000 monthly spend (on various business expenses) would net 10,000 miles each month, and booking a $1,000 flight via the portal would yield 5,000 miles on that purchase alone.
-Unlike some business credit cards with rewards that offer bonus points only in select categories, the Venture X Business’s flat 2X earning on everything is refreshingly simple and lucrative — especially for businesses with diverse expenses.
+This means you’ll get at least a 2% return (when miles are redeemed for travel) on all your business spending—and much more on travel booked via Capital One’s portal.
+For example, a $5,000 monthly spend on various business expenses would net 10,000 miles each month, and booking a $1,000 flight via the portal would yield 5,000 miles on that purchase alone.
+Unlike some business credit cards that offer bonus points only in select categories, the Venture X Business’s flat 2X earning on everything is refreshingly simple and lucrative—especially for businesses with diverse expenses.
 You don’t have to juggle multiple cards or worry about whether a purchase falls into a bonus category; every swipe earns a solid reward.

 Annual Fee: $395 (How to Justify It)

-• $300 Annual Travel Credit: Each year, you get a $300 statement credit for bookings made through Capital One Travel (the bank’s travel portal).
-If your business has any travel needs — flights for conferences, hotel stays for client meetings, car rentals for trips, etc. — you can use the portal to book and automatically knock $300 off the cost (per year).
+• $300 Annual Travel Credit: Each year, you get a $300 statement credit for bookings made through Capital One Travel.
+If your business has any travel needs—flights for conferences, hotel stays for client meetings, car rentals for trips, etc.—you can use the portal to book and automatically knock $300 off the cost (per year).
 Use the full credit, and your effective net fee drops to $95.

 • 10,000 Anniversary Miles Every Year: Starting in year one (after you’ve had the card for a full year), you’ll receive 10,000 bonus miles on your account anniversary.
 These miles are worth $100 at minimum (again assuming 1¢ per mile for travel redemptions, though they could be worth more if transferred strategically).
-That $100 in value further reduces the effective cost of the card. $300 credit + $100 in miles = $400 value, which actually exceeds the $395 fee.
+That $100 in value further reduces the effective cost of the card.
+In combination, the $300 travel credit and the anniversary miles provide at least $400 in value—effectively offsetting the $395 fee.

-• Lounge Access and Other Perks: The card’s travel perks (detailed in the next section) provide a lot of additional value that isn’t as easily quantified.
+• Lounge Access and Other Perks: The card’s travel perks (detailed below) provide additional value that isn’t as easily quantified.
 Unlimited airport lounge access, for example, could save you hundreds of dollars per year if you otherwise would pay for lounge passes or premium travel memberships.
-There’s also an included credit for Global Entry/TSA PreCheck (worth up to $100 every 4 years), which is a nice upfront savings and can make your travel more efficient.
+There’s also an included credit for Global Entry/TSA PreCheck (worth up to $120 every 4 years), which is a nice upfront savings and can make your travel more efficient.

-When you add it up, a business owner who utilizes the $300 travel credit and uses their miles will come out ahead financially — essentially canceling out the annual fee.
-In fact, Capital One designed this card similarly to its personal Venture X: if you travel enough to use the credits and miles, the perks effectively pay for the card.
+When you add it up, a business owner who utilizes the $300 travel credit and redeems the anniversary miles will come out ahead financially—essentially canceling out the annual fee.
+Capital One has designed this card so that if you travel enough to use the credits and miles, the perks effectively pay for the card.
 Of course, if you won’t use the travel portal credit or lounges, then the $395 fee would be hard to justify.
 In that case, a lower-fee rewards card (like Capital One’s Spark Miles for Business at $95/year, or others) might make more sense.

-Pay-in-Full Card: It’s important to note that the Venture X Business is a charge card (pay-in-full card) with no preset spending limit.
-This means it doesn’t allow carrying a balance month-to-month — your full balance is due each statement.
-The upside is you won’t incur interest charges (there’s actually no listed APR), and your spending capacity can adjust with your business needs over time.
-But the downside is you need the cash flow discipline to pay off your charges every month.
-This requirement can be a deal-breaker for some entrepreneurs who occasionally rely on revolving credit for cash management.
-If flexibility to carry a balance is critical, keep in mind this card isn’t designed for that; it’s meant for businesses that can manage a pay-in-full schedule while reaping rewards.
+Note: The Venture X Business is a charge card (pay-in-full card) with no preset spending limit.
+This means you must pay your full balance each statement cycle.
+The upside is you won’t incur interest charges, and your spending capacity can adjust with your business needs over time.
+However, you need the cash flow discipline to pay off your charges every month.
+If flexibility to carry a balance is critical, this card might not be the best choice.

 Travel Benefits and Luxury Perks